- 1 Top 5 Best Wireless Gaming Headsets Compared

 The G533’s overall sound quality is pretty solid, too.
 We were pleased to get a rich audio experience with these cordless gaming headphones.
 The customization options are also particularly impressive on this budget wireless model, as Logitech has given you all the software you need to tweak very precise audio presents and other options.
 Unfortunately, you can’t adjust any LED colors, but that’s definitely not a make or break situation with this PC gaming headset.
 Keep in mind that these headphones are primarily intended for gaming laptop, PC and Mac play, but it can be used for Sony Playstations if absolutely necessary.
 Also, read about the best gaming headset.

 When it comes to surround sound in video games, you want to make sure you’re getting the best of the best, and the Corsair Void Pro RGB wireless gaming headset rises up to meet the challenge.
-With Dolby 7.1 surround sound, you can be sure you’ll catch all the subtle game audio cues and hints no matter what kind of game you’re playing.
+With Dolby 7.1 surround sound and a frequency response of 20-20,000 Hz, you can be sure you’ll catch all the subtle game audio cues and hints no matter what kind of game you’re playing.
 Dolby 7.1 surround sound is top of the line and something that all the premium gaming headsets are moving to.
 The Void Pro also has excellent overall audio quality, which is to be expected with such great surround sound capabilities.

 If you’re looking for comfort during long gaming sessions, you’ll want to find a pair of over-ear headphones that offer comfortable ear cups and plenty of adjustability.
 While all of the gaming headsets on our list achieved a high standard of comfort, the HyperX Cloud Flight blew them all out of the water.
 With excellent memory foam ear cushions, this headset was an easy pick for our most comfortable gaming headset.
 We also found the memory foam cushions to be more breathable than many other options, keeping you sweat free during even the most intense gaming sessions.

 The HyperX Cloud Flight also offers the best battery life on our list, rated at up to 30 hours of total use time.
 And when it comes to audio quality, the headset performs well overall, too.
 Unfortunately, you don’t get any kind of surround sound with the Cloud Flight headset, but you’ll still experience solid game audio quality with crisp highs and rich lows to catch all the nuances of your favorite games’ soundtracks.
 Overall, the HyperX Cloud Flight is designed with simplicity in mind, which isn’t a bad thing at all, especially when you consider the low price you get here.
+Included components in this package are the headset, a detachable noise cancelation mic, and a USB cable and adapter.
 The best gaming chair and some other accessories can make your game even better.

 Key Indicators of a Good Wireless Gaming Headset